Post in collaboration with Golf Support.

 So, if you want to avoid scoring a series of triple bogeys and follow in the footsteps of Reed, here are 5 top golfing tips for a beginner setting foot on the golf course this season.

 Firstly, before you even think about setting foot on a golf course, you should try and get to grips with the basic rules and scoring system, whether this be through reading magazines to browsing the internet.
 You might be a beginner, but you don’t want to break any rules as soon as you step foot on the course grounds, particularly as golf is a sport with an awful lot of history and tradition – many of which are still alive today.

 As well as following the general golf etiquette, you should also check the specific rules of the golf club you will be visiting.
 It is worth noting that most clubs have specific rules about acceptable attire, so check you are donned in the correct clothing before you arrive.
 You don’t want to upset the club and risk heading home early before you’ve even reached the green, so always check before you play.

 2. Get the right equipment

 When starting out, you will need to set yourself up with the right equipment.
-As well as wearing the correct attire, you will need a basic selection of golf clubs to play with and plenty of golf balls to compensate for those you’ll lose whilst you get going.
+As well as wearing the correct attire, you will need a basic selection of golf clubs, including deciding the best golf driver to play with and plenty of golf balls to compensate for those you’ll lose whilst you get going.

 It is no secret that golfing equipment is not cheap, so it is worth searching around for the best deals.
 Whilst practising, you won’t need to purchase a full set of clubs as you won’t need to use them all while you’re learning how to hit the ball – that comes later once you’ve perfected your technique and style.
 A complete beginner golf set can vary in the number of clubs they have, and sometimes carry between 12 and 17 clubs, including fairway wood, irons, hybrid clubs, pitching wedge, sand wedge, a putter and this golf driver.